intersystems-dach/node-red-contrib-iris/README.md

 <details>
     <summary><b>Usage</b></summary>
     <p>
-        Pass the SQL Statement as String in the <b>msg.data</b> field and the Nodes will parameterize the Statement itself.
+        Pass the SQL statement as a string in the <b>msg.data</b> field and the nodes will parameterize the statement itself.
     </p>
 <pre>
 msg.data = "SELECT * FROM NodeREd.Person WHERE Age >= 42 AND Name = 'Max' "
 </pre>
-Or parameterize Statement:
+Or parameterize statement:
 <pre>
 msg.data = {
     "sql": "SELECT * FROM NodeREd.Person WHERE Age >= ?
 AND Name = ? ",